The beating heart of successful architectural place-making is undoubtedly the local community.

 To achieve community health, happiness and well-being that is sustainable and genuine, spaces must reflect the real needs of the community members and visitors who will utilise the development – something that can only be done through active and detailed consultation with key stakeholders.
 In collaboration with all development partners we held a public forum to showcase our initial intentions for the design and implementation of Kinglake Village.
 Appreciating and engaging with the very community that would be involved with the space on a day-to-day basis was vital in helping us understand exactly what the people wanted and why.
 Afterall, effective placemaking begins and ends with the people.

 By combining premium local dining, artist-friendly atelier spaces, commercial space for local businesses to lease and a place where small business mingles with well-known retailers, the Genton team look forward to playing our part in supporting the Kinglake community’s vision to make Kinglake Village as destination for Melbourne visitors – as well as an important community centre.
-With construction due for completion in late 2020, Steven Toia, with fellow Genton Director and Architect, Marc Debney, are excited to have the opportunity to leave the community at Kinglake with a resource they can all take pride in for generations.
+With construction due for completion in late 2020, Steven Toia, with fellow Genton Principal and Architect, Marc Debney, are excited to have the opportunity to leave the community at Kinglake with a resource they can all take pride in for generations.
 ‘That’s what real place-making is, “ says Steve.
-“Designing spaces that truly serve and enhance the community they are part of is the essence of quality, sustainable architectural design.”
+“Designing spaces that truly serve and enhance the community they are part of is the essence of quality, sustainable Architectural design.”